simphony/simphony-osp/doc/conversion_owl_to_yaml.md

     ```

 3. Choose the primary parent for the classes.
-   In OWL ontologies it is common that class are sub-classes of
+   In OWL ontologies it is common that classes are a sub-class of
    multiple classes.
    This is currently not allowed by OSP-core, but will be in the near future.
    For now, the user has to choose a single primary parent per class.